iljapostnovs/ui5plugin-linter/README.md

 #### EventName variable

-Variable is replaced with the name of the event handler.
+Variable is replaced with the name of the event.
 Available for `event handler` patterns only.

 ```xml
 <Button press="onButtonPress"/>